artv15/RBWR-Thingy/README.md

 An unfinished calculator that does two things as of now

 ## MWe to APR conversion
-Can convert MWe demand and plant usage to a more or less approximate APR target (±3% give or take).\
+Can convert MWe demand and plant usage to a more or less approximate APR target.\
+As far as I have tested, there is about 5 MWe difference, although note that I tested this only in unit 1, classic type.\
+Actual value may be wrong if:
+- If you have a broken/disabled preheater
+- You have not updated plant usage
-Will also show an approximate feedwater flow, which should also be treated as a rough approximation.
+- Not supplying reactor with enough feedwater (steam outflow seems to be higher if you supply it with less feedwater) Will also show an approximate feedwater flow, which should also be treated as a rough approximation (±30 kg/s).
 ## Pump repairs on high load
 Allows to calculate whether you can run without a pump without changing your load.\
 Pretty precise I would say, at least it worked for unit 1 when I was testing it on a private server.